Hi, I'm Juri 👋

 Paperboy - a tiny commandline utility to help with your pdf hoarding.

-Divorce rate calculator - This encodes Swiss law about separating estates and calculating child support.
-Built as a prototype, learning the hard way that your biggest competitor is a spreadsheet.
-The key idea was to expose complex rules via a simple UI, and to provide legal documentation to each of the inputs.
+Divorce rate calculator - Prototype tool for calculating divorce outcomes under Swiss law.
+Built to expose complex rules via a simple UI, and to provide legal documentation to each of the inputs.
+I re-learned the lesson that your biggest competitor is a spreadsheet.